shaunreichman/investment_tracker/docs/FRONTEND_REFACTOR_SPEC.md

 ## Implementation Strategy

+**Note**: The old source code is located in `frontend/src-old/`.
+All migration tasks move files FROM `frontend/src-old/` TO the new domain structure in `frontend/src/`.
+All paths in this spec are relative to `frontend/src/` for destinations and `frontend/src-old/` for sources.

 ### Phase 1: Foundation - Shared Domain Structure
 **Goal**: Establish the `shared/` domain structure and move cross-cutting concerns